MSatiro/direct-cn-android/README.md

 `ls | grep playit`  (it will show the playit version, I'll use as **example** “playit-0.9.3-aarch64”)

-`chmod +x playit-0.9.3-aarch64` (again, write the version that appeared when you used the command above)
+`chmod +x playit-0.9.3-aarch64` (again, if your device architecture isn't aarch64 or even the playit version isn't 0.9.3, then write the version that appeared when you used the command above)

 `./playit-0.9.3-aarch64`